yuanhao53/Review_Materials/ML_DM/README.md

 考试题目回忆：

 1. (Linear Module)
-   1) Which model do we choose when dealing with enormous features?
+   1) Which model do we choose when dealing large quantities of features?
 Linear model or Non-linear models?
 Explain.
    2) What is normalization？Which of the following algorithms demands normalization？LR, Decision Tree, SVM, Random Forest, kNN.
    3) The reason or description of introducing $L_1\ \&\ L_2$ norm regularization to models.
 Since introducing regularization means introducing priori distribution to parameters, like $L_1$ introduces Laplacian distribution, what distribution does $L_2$ norm regularization introduce?